on the ISO standards for

 Isolated circulating cell free DNA from plasma, ISO 20186-3

 The BBMRI.QM team provided in cooperation with the H2020 project SPIDIA4P GA 733112, an in-depth training on the pre-analytical standards relevant for biomedical research and biobanking.

-This BBMRI.QM training & education programme was presented as a virtual training, split into 16 sessions in which the individual chapters of the standards were discussed.
-Renowned experts gave comprehensive presentations on requirements, definitions and practical applications.
+This BBMRI-ERIC training programme is available as a series of 16 recordings in which the individual chapters of the stardards are explained in terms of requirements, definitions and practical application.